zacharyetters/portfolio-website/content/projects/2024-04-cisco-ap-config/index.md

 ---
 title: 'Building a WLAN using Cisco APs'
-summary: 'This post showcases the creation of a WLAN using Cisco APs and a Cisco WLC, highlighting design, configuration, and key takeaways.'
+summary: 'Configured a wireless LAN with Cisco APs and a WLC, focusing on enterprise Wi-Fi design, security, and seamless roaming.'
-description: 'Demonstrating a WLAN deployment with Cisco APs and a Cisco WLC, including setup, configuration, and practical insights.'
+description: 'Details the deployment and tuning of a Cisco-based WLAN, including controller setup, AP provisioning, and best practices for secure wireless access.'
 categories: []
 tags: []
 date: 2024-04-21
 draft: false
 ---

-# Introduction

-Work In Progress
+Content coming soon.
+Check back for updates!